-Clean Air Markets Programs have delivered substantial emission reductions and air quality improvements since the first nationwide program, the Acid Rain Program, which began in 1995.
-With the addition of the NOX Budget Trading Program (2003-2008), the Clean Air Interstate Rule (CAIR) (2009-2014), the Cross-State Air Pollution Rule (CSAPR) (2015-present) and CSAPR Update, which was implemented in 2017 to further reduce seasonal NOX emissions and help state attain ozone NAAQS.
+Clean Air Markets Programs have delivered substantial emission reductions and air quality improvements since the first nationwide program, the Acid Rain Program (ARP), which began in 1995.
+With the addition of the NOX Budget Trading Program (NBP) (2003-2008), the Clean Air Interstate Rule (CAIR) (2009-2014), the Cross-State Air Pollution Rule (CSAPR) (2015-present), CSAPR Update, and Revised CSAPR Update, emissions of key pollutants have continued to fall precipitously.
 The reduction in ozone and fine particulates (PM2.5) formation resulting from CAIR and CSAPR has provided health benefits as well as improved visibility in national parks and improvements in fresh water ecosystems in the eastern United States.

 - Progress Reports evaluate the progress of the Clean Air Markets Programs and show the combined effects of these programs on power sector emissions of SO2, NOx, ozone and fine particles (PM2.5).
 Also provided in these reports are the resulting benefits of these programs including emission reductions, compliance results, and a variety of human health and environmental indicators.

 - Power Plant Emission Trends provide high-level visual displays of sulfur diozide (SO2), nitrogen oxides (NOX) , carbon dioxide (CO2), and mercury (Hg) emissions data collected from power plants subject to the Acid Rain Program (ARP), the Cross-State Air Pollution Rule (CSAPR), CSAPR Update, Revised CSAPR Update, and the Mercury and Air Toxics Standards (MATS) to make it easy for the public to track changes in emissions from these sources.